 Thankful for Farmers (and Truckers and Grocers!)

-Ask you son to make a list of all the people who help provide the food we eat.
-If your son loves cereal, remind him of…
+Another idea?
+Ask the kids to make a list of all the people who help provide the food we eat.
+If one of your children loves cereal, remind him of…

 - Farmers who grow the grain